tmm1/rvm.deb/README.md

     $ apt-get install rvm

+by default, `/usr/bin/ruby` points to debian's `ruby1.8`. to use REE by default system-wide:

+    $ sudo rvm --default ree

+to use jruby without making it the system default:

+    $ source /usr/lib/rvm/scripts/rvm    # or put this in your ~/.{profile,bashrc,bash_profile,bash_login,zshrc}
+    $ rvm use jruby

+to install and use rubinius:

+    $ sudo rvm install rbx
+    $ rvm use rbx

 ## building

 rvm does not provide a separate build vs install step, so the only way to package it is by doing an actual system-wide rvm installation in a chroot.